Amateurism in the NCAA: Background

 A bill has been proposed in California for student-athletes to profit off their image and likeness from endorsements without losing their athletic scholarship or eligibility.
 It is Senate Bill 206 (SB 206) or the Fair Pay to Play Act.
 State Senators Nancy Skinner and Steven Bradford introduced the bill.
-Lebron James took to Twitter to back this bill tweeting it as a "GAME CHANGER".
+Lebron James took to Twitter to back this bill, tweeting that it was a "GAME CHANGER".
 The bill will allow student-athletes in the state of California to use their platform and sport to make their own money.
 It also allows student-athletes to hire attorneys or agents for any business deal without losing their scholarship or eligibility.
 Governor Newsom signed this into law on September 30, 2019.
 It will go into effect in January 2023.
 Washington state, Oregon, and a number of other states introduced a similar bill; even though the bills have not been passed yet, they have received recognition.

 Chloe V. Mitchell, a volleyball player at Aquinas College in Grand Rapids, Michigan, was one of the first collegiate athletes to create, post, and monetize her brand on social media.

 In October 2020, the NAIA began allowing athletes to capitalize in the emerging market for college athletes on names, images and likenesses.
 Mitchell is already a seasoned veteran of social media with 2.5 million followers on TikTok, 41,000 followers on Instagram, and 5,400 fans on YouTube.
 Known as the “She Shed” maven, she has also co-founded the NIL platform Playbooked, in which she launched her first promotion, called D.I.Y.-A Gift for Dad.
 In the video, she promotes two different kinds of golf putters that her company has partnered with.
 Bundling her skills through creating new environments, she “activates” the golf partnership by designing an in-home miniature golf course.